 So how do I resolve my issue?

 For the technically inclined, the first step is to figure out what is the codec in question.
-I like to use the FFmpeg command ffprobe (
+I like to use

 For those not technically inclined, I have two software recommendations and a pro tip.